infinitered/ignite/.github/CONTRIBUTING.md

 2.0.0-beta.x
 $ which ignite
 /usr/local/bin/ignite
+$ ignite new UberForHeadLice
+...
 ```

 Now you're ready to check out a new branch and get hacking on Ignite!

+## Source Code

+To get familiarized with Ignite's source code, read the [Tour of Ignite's source code](../docs/advanced-guides/tour.md).

 ## How to Build and Run App